Committee

 Chair: Hazem Elessawy

-Hazem comes from the land of the pharaohs.
 Hazem is a born-and-raised Cairene living in Frankfurt.
 He discovered the world of theatre at the American University in Cairo, where he studied under renowned theatre director and founder of the AUC Theatre Department, Mahmoud El-Louzy, who also gave him his stage debut in 2017.
-He then became part of the Cairo-based Khoyout Playback Theatre troupe, and served on the managing committee.
-The experience of seeing refugees moved to tears with the emotional release provided by the troupe’s performances were invaluable to him.
+He then became part of the Cairo-based Khoyout Playback Theatre troupe.
+The experience of seeing refugees moved to tears with the emotional release provided by the troupe’s performances was invaluable to him.

-Hazem would be honoured to continue serving on the committee in 2025 as Chair where he will be eager to use his blend of creative and organisational skills to further FEST’s mission and foster a vibrant, inclusive, and dynamic theatre community that supports its members in achieving their artistic ambitions.
+Hazem is honoured to continue serving on the committee in 2025 as Chair.
+He is eager to use his blend of creative and organisational skills to further FEST’s mission and foster a vibrant, inclusive, and dynamic theatre community that supports its members in achieving their artistic ambitions.
 His dedication to FEST is rooted in his belief in its transformative power:

 Vice Chair: Katja Sassi-Bucsit